alexlysenko92/my_code_projects/README.md

 # my_code_projects
-This will be a repository of my code projects.
+This is a repository to gain familiarity with git and Github.

+git pull
+git add
+git commit
+git push